Table of Contents

 How Much Does a BOP Cost?

-While it’s hard to give an exact number, since there are so many factors that go into establishing your business’s premium, typically, most businesses can expect to pay between $500-$2,000 per year for a BOP.
+While it’s hard to give an exact number, since there are so many factors that go into average BOP insurance rates, typically, most businesses can expect to pay between $500-$2,000 per year for a BOP.

 If you’re purchasing general liability and property insurance policies independently instead of a BOP, you’ll probably end up paying close to 10% more than you would pay for a BOP, which is why BOP insurance is such a popular option for small businesses.

 What Influences BOP Cost?

-Now let’s talk about some of the main factors that are going to influence the price of your business’s BOP insurance.
+Now let’s talk about some of the main factors that are going to influence the average BOP insurance rates.

-There are a large number of insurers to choose from and most of them have their own BOP insurance offers, but rates and coverage specifications can vary quite a bit from insurer to insurer.
+There are a large number of insurers to choose from and most of them have their own BOP insurance offers, but average BOP insurance rates can vary quite a bit from insurer to insurer.
 Embroker’s BOP product is particularly affordable and offers excellent coverage that meets the needs of a majority of small businesses.
 We’re able to provide top-tier coverage for a lower price because our policy is completely digital.
 By automating everything, we save on overhead and pass those savings on to you.
 Learn more and get an instant business owners policy quote with Embroker in just a few minutes.

-If your business is operating in a high-risk industry, you can expect your BOP to be more expensive.
+If your business is operating in a high-risk industry, you can expect the average BOP insurance rates to be more expensive.
 For example, construction companies can expect to pay significantly more than a software development company, because their jobs involve a significantly greater amount of risk, especially in terms of third-party injury and property damage.

 Size and Location

-The more employees you have, the more you’ll have to pay for BOP insurance.
+The more employees you have, the more the higher the average BOP insurance rates.
 Your location is also a huge factor that’s taken into consideration when putting together a commercial property policy.
 Businesses located in urban areas will pay significantly more than those located in rural areas.
 If natural disasters such as floods, hurricanes, wildfire, or earthquakes threaten your area regularly, your BOP will, naturally, be more expensive.